 Sustained investment in the education, training and early career mentoring of the next generation of ice coring and drilling scientists and engineers is imperative to ensure that science discoveries from ice cores and boreholes continue through the coming decades.
-The IDPO will continue to work in concert with the scientific community to inform young scientists about the technologies supporting their research and strengthening the community around the ice coring and drilling enterprise.
+The IDPO will continue to work in concert with the scientific community to assist young scientists with technologies needed to support their research, provide them with opportunities for communication of their science to the public, and foster support for the ice coring and drilling community.
+Productivity of the science community depends on drillers and engineers who have experience in mechanical ice coring and hot water drilling; an ongoing strategy for maintaining this expertise is important.